Ford Ranger pickup - MPG, running costs & CO2

 Ford Ranger MPG & CO2

-Depending on gearbox (there’s a choice of either six-speed manual or 10-speed automatic), average fuel consumption will range from around 34mpg with the 168bhp 2.0-litre engine, while the more powerful 210bhp 2.0-litre diesel can be specified with either a six-speed manual or a 10-speed automatic gearbox and claims around 30mpg.
+Depending on gearbox (there’s a choice of either six-speed manual or 10-speed automatic), average fuel consumption will range from around 34mpg with the 168bhp 2.0-litre engine, while the more powerful 210bhp 2.0-litre diesel can only be specified with a 10-speed automatic gearbox and claims around 30mpg.
 From early 2020, the turbocharged 3.2-litre diesel engine was discontinued.

 While most SUVs are more economical, the higher running costs of a pickup are partly offset by a lower purchase price.
 Also, pick-up trucks are classed as commercial vehicles, so business drivers can claim back VAT and Benefit-in-Kind (BiK) tax is lower than for conventional cars, as long as payload exceeds 1,000kg.